bytescale/bytescale-upload-widget/README.md

 With JWT cookies, the user can download private files directly via the URL, as authorization is performed implicitly via a session cookie.
 This allows the browser to display private files in `<img>` and `<video>` elements.

 With JWT cookies, the user can also upload files to locations that aren't otherwise permitted by the API key, but are permitted by the [JWT's payload](https://www.bytescale.com/docs/types/BytescaleJwt).
-This is because the [Bytescale Upload Widget](https://www.bytescale.com/docs/upload-widget) uses the [Bytescale JavaScript SDK](https://www.bytescale.com/docs/sdks/javascript) to perform file uploads, and the Bytescale JavaScript SDK automatically injects the user's JWT into all API requests once the `AuthManager.beginAuthSession` method has been called.
+This is because the [Bytescale Upload Widget](https://www.bytescale.com/docs/upload-widget) internally uses the [Bytescale JavaScript SDK](https://www.bytescale.com/docs/sdks/javascript) to perform file uploads, and the Bytescale JavaScript SDK automatically injects the user's JWT into all API requests once the `AuthManager.beginAuthSession` method has been called.

 _Note: when using JWT cookies to download files, the `?auth=true` query parameter must be added to the URL._